cylc/cylc-doc/src/glossary.rst

       * :ref:`Installing-workflows`

    run directory
-      This is a directory containing the configuration that Cylc uses to run the :term:`workflow`.
+      A directory containing the :term:`installed <install>` configuration used to run a :term:`workflow`.

-      Typically this is installed from the :term:`source directory` using ``cylc install``.

-      The run directory can be accessed by a running workflow using the environment variable ``CYLC_WORKFLOW_RUN_DIR``.
+      The run directory can be accessed by workflow task jobs at runtime using the environment variable ``CYLC_WORKFLOW_RUN_DIR``.

       See also: